Business, Government & Law Professional Internship (10236.2)

 Extensions & Late submissions

-All five assessment items (including Research Report - Part A) are to be submitted to the Assignment Drop boxes in CANVAS for 10236.
-Please note if the Media Production assignment is too big (or too awkward) to submit via Canvas then please email it directly to the unit convener.
+All assessment items are to be submitted to the Assignment Drop boxes in CANVAS for 10236.
+When the Canvas site is no longer accessible after the conclusion of the semester, please email them directly to the unit convener.

 Remember that plans/drafts/working notes will be discussed with your convener at set appointment times throughout the semester so that you will have ample opportunities to plan and prepare these items while undertaking your internship.
 To leave all assessment work for this extended professional internship until the last week will be an absolute disaster for you.
 The whole intention of the unit is to continuously work on and discuss with your convener assessment items and your individual progress at regular monthly meetings throughout the Semester.